Updated Mar 14, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics tracks topic volume and sentiment for Career guidance support over time with drill‑downs from provider to department and cohort, and like‑for‑like comparisons across CAH codes and demographics.
-It surfaces where sociology students feel under‑served, creates concise briefings for programme teams and careers services, and provides exportable charts and tables so you can evidence change and target effort where it has the greatest effect.
+Student Voice Analytics tracks topic volume and sentiment for Career guidance support over time, with drill-downs from provider to department and cohort, plus like-for-like comparisons across CAH codes and demographics.
+It helps you pinpoint where sociology students, including international students, feel under-served, so programme teams and careers services can target support where it will have the greatest effect.
+Use the exportable charts and tables to evidence change and show progress.

 Request a walkthrough